hansonlam1/getdividendinfo/README.md

 # getdividendinfo
-Trying to get dividend information
+Trying to get dividend information for Canadian stocks.
+I want to know which stocks are paying dividends in the upcoming few days.